 Get a head start on your bidding, or tackle those time-consuming tasks such as hiring new crew members and marketing your services.

 Hire and train the best lawn care professionals

 Offering the best lawn care and landscaping services is the number one way to stand out from your competition.
-But this is only possible with the best lawn care crew.
-Spend your off-season hiring and training new team members to get them up to speed for their first cut.
+Spend your off-season hiring lawn care employees and training them for the spring season.

 Build your client list and generate new leads

-Developing a solid growth strategy can help you get a leg up on the competition.
-Focus on marketing tactics, such as designing door hangers or flyers, and connecting with homeowners through Facebook groups.
+Developing a solid growth strategy can help you get a leg up on the competition and increase your revenue.
+Decide which lawn care advertising ideas you’ll use, like designing door hangers and flyers, or connecting with homeowners through Facebook groups.

 Robbie Ackley, Owner-Operator of Ackley’s Property Services LLC, uses slower periods to practice customer outreach.

 “We work to grow our business by sending out letters to commercial accounts about being put on their list of bidders.”

 Take advantage of all the free resources available at your fingertips to get your lawn care business ready for the next spring and summer season.